physionetchallenges/python-classifier-2022/README.md

     pip install requirements.txt

-You can train you model by running
+You can train your model by running

     python train_model.py training_data model